ffbeast/ffbeast.github.io/docs/en/ffbeast_commander_roadmap.md

 FFBeast is constantly in development and do not stop where it is now.
 Some of the future plans are covered here.

+## USB
+- Fixing enumeration order for DirectX input devices.

 ## Hardware trim
 - Assignment of button on state change so it will not pick up buttons in constantly pressed state.
 - Possibility to use analog axis as trim source.
+- Possibility to use vJoy devices as trim source

 ## Effects
 - Turbulence